Aetos-class destroyer: History

 In December 1916, the French Navy landed troops near Athens to put pressure on the royal government of King Constantine I of Greece during the Greek "National Schism".
 After French troops were ambushed by Greeks, French naval ships fired upon the city.
 In retaliation for the series of events, France seized several Greek vessels, including three destroyers of the Aetos class.
 Aetos, Ierax and Leon were seized by France in December 1916 and placed in service with the French Navy.
 In French service, the ships had a complement of 102.
 They served with the French Navy in 1917–1918, primarily in an anti-submarine capacity.
 Following some objections by senior French naval officers, the Aetos class were officially returned to the Greek Navy in 1917.
 However, due to a shortage of trained Greek personnel and that they were refitting in French naval yards, there was a delay in the actual handover.
 In 1918, the four destroyers, alongside the cruiser Georgios Averoff, joined the British Royal Navy's Aegean Squadron at Mudros.

 Following the end of World War I, the four destroyers were extensively refitted in 1924–1925, undergoing further modifications in 1931.
 In World War II, after the Axis invasion of Greece, the four ships served with the Allies.
 Leon was damaged by German aircraft on 22 May 1941 and sunk at Suda Bay, Crete on 15 May 1941.
 The remaining three were refitted in Madras, Calcutta and Port Sudan during 1941 and 1942.
 Ierax, Panthir and Aetos remained in service until 1945, serving under British Royal Navy control.
 In 1944–1945 they were made station ships.
 The three destroyers were discarded in 1946 following the war.

+In November 1928, the Greek government announced plans to acquire four new ocean-going destroyers based on the design of the Aetos-class.
+This initiative formed part of a broader naval programme.